 The Missing Layer in Autonomous Science

 Autonomous laboratories are compressing the timeline of scientific discovery.
 Robotic platforms execute experiments.
 Generative models design novel materials, molecules, and protein sequences.
 Screening systems evaluate thousands of candidates in hours rather than months.
 Each layer of this stack is improving rapidly.
+The layer that has not kept pace is the judgment connecting them.

 Models encode broad scientific knowledge, but they lack a training signal for this kind of sequential evaluation.
 The signal that determines whether a judgment call was correct lives in the experimental process itself, not in any web-scale corpus.

-This is the decision layer where experimental throughput meets scientific reliability.
 A campaign that converges on the right answer in six rounds, with calibrated confidence, feeds a reliable signal into synthesis, characterization, and scale-up.
 A campaign that trusts the wrong evidence and commits too early wastes not just the screening budget but every downstream experiment built on that commitment.

 When deployed on these campaigns, language models parse protocols correctly and generate plausible reasoning about candidate selection.
-But when tasked with multi-round judgment under budget pressure and noisy evidence, a consistent failure pattern emerges: they trust cheap evidence indiscriminately, rarely escalate to more expensive verification, and almost never revise a commitment they made early in the campaign.
+But when tasked with multi-round judgment under budget pressure and noisy evidence, a consistent failure pattern emerges.
+They trust cheap evidence indiscriminately, rarely escalate to more expensive verification, and almost never revise a commitment they made early in the campaign.

-Same environment.
 Same evidence.
 Different judgment.

 The Judgment Bottleneck